Signs of criticality in social explosions: Results and Discussion

-Another interesting observation worth mentioning is the fact that the power laws exponents for the distributions of the `before' data windows are the same in each social movement (within their low values of error), whenever the distributions are done fixing the data windows either in terms of the same number of hashtags or the same amount of time.
-Furthermore, as before, it is remarkable the fact that the last phenomenon is also robust in both cases: whenever the data is taken by counting the number of hashtag usages or the number of unique users using that hashtag.
+Another interesting observation worth mentioning is the fact that the power-law exponents for the distributions of the ``before" data windows are similar within each social movement (according to their error values), either when the distributions are obtained by fixing the data window in terms of the same number of hashtag usages or the same amount of time.
+Furthermore, as before, it is remarkable that this last phenomenon is also robust to both scenarios: either when we count the number of hashtag usages or the number of unique users using that hashtag.